The Parallel Reversible Pebbling Game: Analyzing the Post-Quantum Security of iMHFs: Introduction

-We give a generic quantum pebbling attack on any $(e,d)$-reducible DAG $G$ with space-time cost $\O{Ne + dN2^d}$ which corresponds to a meaningful attack whenever $e=o(N)$ and $d2^d = o(N)$.
+\paragraph{Reversible Pebbling Attack for Depth-Reducible DAGs.} In \thmref{thm:ed-reducible} we give a generic parallel reversible pebbling attack on any $(e,d)$-reducible DAG $G$ with space-time cost $\O{Ne + dN2^d}$ which corresponds to a meaningful attack whenever $e=o(N)$ and $d2^d = o(N)$.
 A DAG $G$ is said to be $(e,d)$-reducible if there is a subset $S\subseteq V$ of at most $e$ nodes such that any length $d$ path $P$ in $G$ contains at least one node in $S$.
-As we show this leads to meaningful quantum pebbling attacks on Argon2i, the winner of the Password Hashing Competition.
+As we show this leads to meaningful reversible pebbling attacks on Argon2i, the winner of the Password Hashing Competition.
 Specifically, we demonstrate how to construct depth-reducing sets for Argon2i-A (an older version of Argon2i) and Argon2i-B (the current version of Argon2i) with $e=o(N)$ and $d2^{d}=o(N)$.
-This leads to quantum pebbling attacks with space-time complexity $\O{N^2\log\log N/\sqrt{\log N}}$ and $\O{N^2/\sqrt[3]{\log N}}$ against Argon2i-A and Argon2i-B, respectively.
+This leads to reversible pebbling attacks with space-time complexity $\O{N^2\log\log N/\sqrt{\log N}}$ and $\O{N^2/\sqrt[3]{\log N}}$ against Argon2i-A and Argon2i-B, respectively --- see \corref{cor:argon2i}.

 In the classical pebbling setting, Alwen and Blocki \cite{C:AlwBlo16} previously gave a generic pebbling attack on $(e,d)$-reducible DAGs with amortized space-time cost $\O{Ne + N^2 d/e}$.
-However, this pebbling attack is not legal in the quantum setting, and without amortization the space-time cost is still $N^2$ --- the average number of pebbles on the graph per round is just $e+Nd/e$ but at the peak the pebbling strategy still requires $\Omega(N)$ pebbles.
+However, this pebbling attack is not legal in the reversible setting, and without amortization, the space-time cost is still $N^2$ --- the average number of pebbles on the graph per round is just $e+Nd/e$ but at the peak, the pebbling strategy still requires $\Omega(N)$ pebbles.
 In our pebbling strategy, the maximum space usage is $\O{e+d2^d}$.